 In his book “A Brief History of Time,” the late cosmologist Stephen Hawking included a now-famous bit of speculation about how a fictional astronaut would get decidedly longer and thinner when crossing a black hole’s event horizon, from which nothing escapes.
 Steering clear of the black hole at the center of the Milky Way is one thing, but scientists now suggest it’s surrounded by some 10,000 other black holes like a giant piece of Swiss cheese.
-The finding could be the first in a set of space discoveries centered on black hole swarms.
+Much more than simply helping us answer the question, “How many black holes are in the Milky Way?,” the finding could be the first in a set of space discoveries centered on black hole swarms.

 Black Hole Signatures